 Does running destroy your knees?
 The short answer is no. Knee osteoarthritis is considerably higher in sedentary people than their running counterparts (in one study, the difference was 12% higher in the non-active group).
 Another study of over 2000 participants (including those who took up a running program and then stopped) compared runners and non-runners.
 The researchers found that the runners not only showed lower levels of knee pain, but they also showed less objective signs of arthritis (e.g., evidence via x-ray).
 In my favourite plot twist of all times, new research showed that middle-aged adults who took up marathoning could actually reverse existing knee damage.

 Running can also effectively turn-back-the clock on aging.
 Researchers studied a collection of studies representing 232,149 people and found that those who made a habit of running once per week had a significantly lower death rate from any cause than those who didn't.
 Other studies suggest that a regular running routine can roll back common signs of aging by almost a decade.

 Interested in starting this low-cost, accessible, and portable exercise routine?
 Here's what you need to know:

 Invest in some good runners.
-I'll be the first to admit that there is very little scientific evidence to support that athletic shoe design prevents injuries.
-But supportive, well made, running-specific shoes are definitely worth the investment for your experience on the road.
+I'll be the first to admit that there is very little scientific evidence to support the idea that athletic shoe design prevents injuries.
+But supportive, well-made, running-specific shoes are definitely worth the investment for your experience on the road.
 Although shoe salespeople will give you all sorts of compelling reasons to buy a particular model, the truth is that the best shoes are the ones that feel good on your foot.
 It's also worth purchasing a moisture-wicking bra and running top.
 I wrote a whole blog post about buying outdoor exercise gear that you can read here.